 - smoking medical cannabis in a motor vehicle or any public place;

 - Undertaking any task under the influence of medical cannabis, when doing so would constitute negligence or professional malpractice;

 - Smoking medical cannabis on private property that: (a) Is rented from a landlord, and (b) Is subject to a policy that prohibits the smoking of medical or recreational cannabis on the property

 Reckless Driving or Driving Under the Influence of Cannabis Is Illegal

-It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, aircraft or motorboat while under the influence of cannabis.
+It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of cannabis.
 Nothing in Maryland law prevents the arrest or prosecution of a registered qualifying patient for operating a motor vehicle under the influence of cannabis.

-The law prohibits smoking medical marijuana.
 Medical cannabis can only be ingested in forms approved by the MMCC.
 No medical cannabis products may be consumed through vaporization in any public place or location where smoking is prohibited under the public health law.

-A patient may consume products in his or her private residence if, unless the private residence is being used to provide licensed child care services or is other prohibited
+A patient may consume products in his or her private residence unless the private residence is being used to provide licensed child care services or is other prohibited

 Though vaporization is generally prohibited in a hospital or healthcare facility, vaporization may occur in separate and enclosed designated smoking rooms for patients of such facilities.

 Cannabis remains a Controlled Substance under Federal Law.
 Thus, its possession and use are currently illegal under federal law.